-Decorate for Halloween with kid-made pumpkin paintings.
+Schedule creative Halloween play with this pumpkin pictures art activity.
 These smiling jack-o-lanterns come framed and ready to display.
-Kids will love choosing paint colors and adding fun features to their pumpkins.
+Kids will love choosing paint colors and adding fun features to their paintings.

 Halloween is a fun time of year for crafting.
-We can never have enough homemade ghosts, witches and jack-o-lanterns around the house or in the classroom.
+There can never be enough homemade ghosts, witches and jack-o-lanterns around the house or in the classroom.

-This painting activity is easy to set up with recycled foam trays and craft paint.
+This pumpkin pictures art activity making a pumpkin picture in a frame is easy to set up with recycled foam trays and craft paint.

-The instructions for this art activity support child-led play.
-It's simple process art activity, with the attention focused on the art experience and not the final product.
+The instructions for this process art activity support child-led play, with the attention focused on the art experience and not the final product.

-We provide options that can extend the activity or make it easy to apply to different ages and skill levels.
+We provide options that can extend this activity to make it easy to apply to different ages and skill levels.

 Pumpkin paintings on foam trays